-Sedation dentistry refers to the use of sedation during dental treatment.
-Sedation is most commonly used during extensive procedures, for patients with dental phobia or for patients who find it difficult to sit still.
-There are different types of sedation, including general anesthesia, conscious sedation, nitrous oxide (“laughing gas”), Midazolam and Valium.
+Sedation dentistry is most commonly used during extensive procedures for patients with dental phobia or for patients who find it difficult to sit still.
+We use Nitrous Oxide, as well as General Anesthesia (hospital dentistry) at Barbee Dental.

 Sedation is endorsed by the American Dental Association and is an effective way to make many patients comfortable during their dental visit.
-Before using a sedative or anesthetic, it is important to tell your Dr. Barbee about any medications or medical treatments your child is receiving.
-Before administering any sedative or anesthetic, Dr. Barbee will talk to you about the process of sedation and pre- and post-sedation instructions.
+Before using a sedative or anesthetic, it is important to tell Dr. Barbee about any medications or medical treatments your child is receiving.
+Before administering any sedative or anesthetic, Dr. Barbee will talk to you about the process of sedation and pre-and post- sedation instructions.

 What is general anesthesia?